Ray Lonnen

 Raymond Stanley Lonnen (18 May 1940 – 11 July 2014) was an English stage and television actor.
 His most prominent roles include Willie Caine in the ITV cult classic Cold War-era spy drama series, The Sandbaggers (1978–80), and also as Harry Brown in the television miniseries Harry's Game (1982).

 Early life

-Lonnen was born in Bournemouth, (then in Hampshire) now a municipal borough in the county of Dorset where he attended the Stourfield School and the Hampshire School of Acting.
+Lonnen was born in Bournemouth, where he attended the Stourfield School and the Hampshire School of Acting.
 At 19 he gained his first professional acting job at a theatre in Belfast.
 He then appeared in repertory theatre in English towns and cities including York and made his first television appearance alongside John Alderton in Emergency – Ward 10.

 Television career

 His early acting appearances include TV series such as Mrs Thursday (1966), The Power Game (1966) and Market in Honey Lane (1967), and a small role in the film Zeppelin (1971).